LeventHAN/SquadStatJS/README.md

 # Visual Settings
 footerImg="https://cdn.discordapp.com/icons/676475499538808842/a_b40c3b2dc58d06d3d1a5d34510205cd4.gif"
 author="©️ Anatolia Squad Community"

+# Analytics For Developer - Sends the developer a message that you run the bot
+# Code is open to read if you feel unsafe check the code :P
+# No IP/password/credentials/token/etc track!
+disableAnalyticsTrack=false
 ```
  * `prefix` - The symbol/letter that your bot will use, default is `!`.
  * `searchTag` - Changes the tag name that the bots responds for searching stats of the players